 The first version of this idea is unglamorous.
 A fraud detection agent that needs to cross-reference sales events with operational events creates a new topic, subscribes to the relevant source topics, and starts emitting derived events into its own namespace.
 Agents creating their own clusters and topics over admin APIs is already technically feasible today.
 With adequate guardrails and governance, it can proceed on its own from there.
 No Jira ticket.
 No platform team review.

-It’s important to emphasize that agents will never process first-order domain events themselves.
-They’re way too slow and that would be cost prohibitive.
-Instead, they will create their own consumers that can aggregate, join, and compute over the raw data in whatever way is needed to allow them to orchestrate and make decisions.
+It’s important to emphasize that the agent’s responsibility shouldn’t be to process first-order domain events itself.
+Doing so would be way too slow and cost prohibitive.
+Instead, agents will create their own consumers that can aggregate, join, and compute over the raw data in whatever way is needed for their use cases.
 This extends to how agents build their own knowledge as well.
 A vector store for semantic retrieval, a structured table for key-value lookups, a text search index for discovery… These are all just materialized views over the same processed log data, optimized for different query patterns.
-The agent curates these projections for itself based on what it needs to make decisions.
+The agent curates these projections for itself based on what it needs to provide business value.
 If one becomes stale or irrelevant, the agent retires it and builds a new one.
 If the agent needs to be rebuilt from scratch, the log is the source it reconstructs from.
 This is the event sourcing pattern applied to agent cognition.

-What you might be noticing now is that the agent itself needs infrastructure to support its function.
+What you might be noticing now is that the agent needs infrastructure to support its business function.
 Much like a cell nucleus needs organelles to survive.
 In this metaphor, the producer and consumer spawns are the appendages the agent “nucleus” uses to communicate with the outside world.
 The log is its long-term memory, the derived stores are its working set.
 All together they form an “agent cell”, a term I’ve coined to describe a deployable grouping of an agent along with its collection of memory, storage, and producer/consumer adapters.
+I’ve started building a proof of concept to explore what this looks like in practice.

 The semantic governance layer is the top of the stack